MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/effects.md

 _Discover the various path effects that allow paths to be used for stroking and filling_

-A *path effect* is an instance of the [`SKPathEffect`](xref:SkiaSharp.SKPathEffect) class that is created with one of eight static `Create` methods.
-The `SKPathEffect` object is then set to the [`PathEffect`](xref:SkiaSharp.SKPaint.PathEffect) property of an `SKPaint` object for a variety of interesting effects, for example, stroking a line with a small replicated path:
+A *path effect* is an instance of the [`SKPathEffect`](xref:SkiaSharp.SKPathEffect) class that is created with one of eight static creation methods defined by the class.
+The `SKPathEffect` object is then set to the [`PathEffect`](xref:SkiaSharp.SKPaint.PathEffect) property of an [`SKPaint`](xref:SkiaSharp.SKPaint) object for a variety of interesting effects, for example, stroking a line with a small replicated path:

 ![](effects-images/patheffectsample.png "The Linked Chain sample")